amit2014/boto3/docs/source/guide/clients.rst

 Low-level Clients
 =================
-Clients provide a low-level interface to AWS whose methods map close to 1:1 with service APIs.
-All service operations are supported by clients.
+Low-level clients provide an AWS interface whose methods map close to 1:1 with service APIs.
+All service operations are supported by the clients.
 Clients are generated from a JSON service definition file.

 Creating Clients